-5. Experimental evaluation
+5. Experimental Evaluation

 In this section, we first report our people detection results and compare them against those of the baseline methods introduced in Section 2.
 We then show that our approach can be easily adapted to a very different detection problem, namely detecting flying drones that may occlude each other.
-We supply the corresponding videos as supplementary material.